dorbalmas/t-cv/README.md

 ## Report Bugs and Feature Requests

-Use the [GitHub Issues](https://github.com/AmruthPillai/Reactive-Resume/issues/new/choose) platform to notify me about bugs or new features that you would like to see in Reactive Resume.
+Use the [GitHub Issues](https://github.com/AmruthPillai/Reactive-Resume/issues/new/choose) platform to notify me about bugs or new features that you would like to see in TivlotCV.
 Please check before creating new issues as there might already be one.

 ## Donations

-Reactive Resume would be nothing without the folks who supported me and kept the project alive in the beginning, and your continued support is what keeps me going.
-If you found Reactive Resume to be useful, helpful or just insightful and appreciate the effort I took to make the project, please consider donating as little or as much as you can.
+TivlotCV would be nothing without the folks who supported me and kept the project alive in the beginning, and your continued support is what keeps me going.
+If you found TivlotCV to be useful, helpful or just insightful and appreciate the effort I took to make the project, please consider donating as little or as much as you can.

 ### [💸 PayPal](https://paypal.me/RajaRajanA)